Toyota Hilux pickup - Interior & comfort

 Despite this design brief, the Hilux feels pretty sophisticated inside.
 True, some of the plastics used feel scratchier and more brittle than those found in comparable passenger cars, but the overall impression is that you’re sitting in a car rather than a truck.
 All Hiluxes (save the entry-level Active model) feature Toyota’s Touch 2 infotainment touchscreen.
 This has a seven-inch display and is pretty decent to use, but it remains to be seen how it’ll deal with grimy gloves and the inevitable knocks a working vehicle experiences during its day-to-day life.

-If you’re going for the basic Active spec, spending an extra £500 (before VAT) on all-round parking sensors may seem like a lot of money, but you’re likely to be grateful for the addition when reversing a fully-laden Hilux.
-A (near-essential) tow bar will set you back between £375 and £500 depending on whether you want seven or 13-pin electrics and a securing ball and pin.
-We’d also recommend going for the optional Toyota Safety Sense pack if you’re picking Active or Icon grades.
+If you’re going for the basic Active spec, spending an extra £250 (before VAT) on all-round parking sensors may seem like a lot of money, but you’re likely to be grateful for the addition when reversing a fully-laden Hilux.
+A (near-essential) tow bar will set you back between £515 and £600 (before VAT) depending on whether you want a securing ball and pin or not.

 Depending on what you’re using the Hilux for, you may want to invest in some of Toyota’s load-bay extras.
-A full-height ‘leisure hard top’ will set you back roughly £1,500 with the Double Cab model, while an aluminium roll cover comes in at about £1,400.
-If you want to protect the load bay from getting scraped and dented, an aluminium liner is a shade under £750.
+A full-height ‘leisure hard top’ will set you back just under £2,300 (before VAT) with the Double Cab model, while an aluminium roll cover comes in at about £1,500.
+If you want to protect the load bay from getting scraped and dented, a plastic bed liner starts at £375.
 Note that on all models, an alarm is optional rather than standard.